 The location of today's Beijing Zoo was first

 known as "The Garden of Happiness and Friendship" and originated as the site of an Imperial Mansion during the Ming Dynasty.
 Much later during the 18Th Century and the Ching Dynasty the site was known as Sanbeizi Gardens.
-Beijing Zoo as an institute however was first established in 1906 AD, during the 32nd year of the Reign of Emperor Guangxu, the very last years of the Ching Dynasty that ended in 1911 (Pu Yi).
+Beijing Zoo as an institute however was first established in 1906 AD, during the 32nd year of the Reign of Emperor Guangxu, the very last years of the Qing Dynasty that ended in 1911 (Pu Yi).
 First named "Garden of Ten Thousand Animals" (Wansheng Yuan) and part of the Imperial Family Gardens and

 Estates the Garden was initially an agricultural